Year-End Tax Estimate and Planning Tips for Tax Year 2015

 If you refinanced a home mortgage in and it is a subsequent refinancing (which means you have already refinanced the original mortgage used to purchase the home), then points spent on the prior refinancing become fully deductible.
 (Each "point" equals 1% of the total loan amount.)
 Learn more about home ownership tax deductions.

 Estimate your tax return with different education savings options.
-Want to contribute to a Coverdell Education Savings Account (ESA) for your child or grandchild?
+Want to contribute to a Coverdell Education Savings Account (ESA) or a 529 collage savings plan for your child or grandchild?
 You can make contributions of up to $2,000 per child (not per account).

 Even if you claim the standard deduction instead of itemizing personal deductions, don't overlook adjustments to gross income to which you may be entitled.
 Some often overlooked deductions include moving expenses, student tax breaks, purchase of an electric car, and deductible IRA contributions.
 If you have any investments that have generated deductible losses, you can use the losses to offset any gains.